-Earlier this year we launched our Summer term learning through our new virtual school.
+Earlier this year we launched our Summer term learning through our new Remote Education.
 Nursery and Reception are using Tapestry to set new learning challenges for their children whilst Year 1 to Year 6 are doing this through Seesaw.

 Seesaw is a platform for student engagement.
 Teachers can empower students to create, reflect, share, and collaborate.
 Students “show what they know” using photos, videos, drawings, text, PDFs, and links.
 It’s simple to get student work in one place and share with families, and nothing is shared without teacher approval.

 your child adjusts to experiences without you at their childminder, nursery, or school, most parents continue to want to share in these times.
 Tapestry facilitates this, by enabling a personal journal, or diary, to build over time.
 Photographs, videos and notes of special moments are not only recorded, but can be made available regularly and often immediately to you.

 We are really passionate about remaining connected to our children and families during this time.
 We are unable to say when it is likely that we will be able to come back together as a whole school.
 The scientific research suggests that it could be some time before we have all of our children back together and therefore it is really important that our children continue to learn.

 We have been really impressed to see so many families accessing Tapestry and Seesaw but also uploading the children’s work so that their teacher is able to provide feedback and praise.

 We have been capturing the feedback you have given us about what is working well and equally about the challenges you may be facing in using the platforms.
 Class teachers are carefully monitoring the online activity and they will be reaching out to families who are not yet active or regularly sharing their children’s work.
 Please keep talking to us and together we can try and overcome any early teething problems.